Ahom people: Ahomisation

-The Ahoms believed that they were divinely ordained to bring fallow land under the plow with their techniques of wet-rice cultivation, and to adopt stateless shifting cultivators into their fold.
+The Ahoms held the belief that they were destined by a divine force to cultivate fallow land using their wet-rice farming methods and to assimilate stateless shifting cultivators into their society.
 They were also conscious of their numerical minority.
 As a result, the Ahom polity initially absorbed Naga, Borahi and Moran, and later large sections of the Chutia and the Dimasa-Kachari peoples.
 This process of Ahomisation went on until the mid-16th century, when the Ahom society itself came under the direct Hindu influence.
 That many indigenous peoples were ceremonially adopted into Ahom clans are recorded in the chronicles.
 Since the Ahoms married liberally outside their own exogamous clans and since their own traditional religion resembled the religious practices of the indigenous peoples the assimilation under Ahomisation had little impediment.

 Localisation and Loss

 In the 16th and 17th centuries, the small Ahom community expanded their rule dramatically toward the west and they successfully saw off challenges from Mughal and other invaders, gaining them recognition in world history.
 The rapid expansion resulted in the Ahom people becoming a small minority in their own kingdom, of which they kept control.
 Eventually, the Ahom court, as well as the Ahom peasants took to Ekasarana dharma, Shaktism and Saivism over the traditional Ahom religion; and adopted Assamese over the Ahom language for secular purposes.

 The modern Ahom people and their culture are a syncretism of the original Tai and their culture and local Tibeto-Burman peoples and their cultures they absorbed in Assam.

-The everyday usage of Ahom language ceased completely by early 19th-century.
+The everyday usage of Ahom language ceased completely by the early 19th-century.
 The loss of religions is also nearly complete, with only a few priestly families practising some aspects of it.
 While the written language (and ritualistic chants) survive in a vast number of written manuscripts, much of the spoken language is lost because the Ahom script does not mark tone and under-specifies vowel contrasts.